rezemika/humanized_opening_hours/README.md

 # Performances

-HOH uses the module [Lark](https://github.com/erezsh/lark) (with the Earley parser) to parse the fields.
+HOH uses the module [Lark](https://github.com/erezsh/lark) (with the LALR parser) to parse the fields.
-It has not been optimized yet, and is therefore relatively slow (about 0.05 seconds for a basic field, and 2.8s for a hundred).
+It takes about 0.0007 seconds to parse a basic field, 0.08 seconds to parse a hundred, and 0.6 for a thousand.

 # Dependencies